 Immediately following a resolved crisis, a crisis simulation, or a narrowly avoided crisis, the Core CMT shall conduct a debriefing.
 Members of the Additional CMT may also be included, as necessary.
-The purpose of the debriefing is to ensure the response protocols were followed, if there are any action steps needed as a result of a crisis resolution, including, but not limited to, making updates to the crisis management plan and conducting emergency training.
-A copy of the debriefing questionnaire (Appendix B) shall be included with any formal records and the District Governor shall be responsible for ensuring that any actions recommended as a result of the debriefing are implemented.
+The purpose of the debriefing is to ensure the response protocols were followed, if there are any action steps needed because of a crisis resolution, including, but not limited to, making updates to the crisis management plan and conducting emergency training.
+A copy of the debriefing questionnaire (Appendix B) shall be included with any formal records and the district governor shall be responsible for ensuring that any actions recommended because of the debriefing are implemented.